magland/example-models/jupyter/sum-to-zero/README.md

-Notebooks to demonstrate correctness and efficiency of constrained parameter type `sum_to_zero_vector`, introduced in Stan 2.36.
+Case study and jupyter notebook which demonstrate the correctness and efficiency of the `sum_to_zero_vector` constrained parameter type, introduced in Stan 2.36.

-HTML page has all necessary resources.
-To rebuild,  add `stan-dev/quarto-config` submodule.
+- Case study `sum_to_zero_evaluation.qmd` demonstrates use of the `sum_to_zero_vector` for 2 models.

+- Jupyter notebook `sum_to_zero_evalutation.ipynb` is a step-by-step explanation of the operations used to carry out this evaluation.

 Included in the GitHub repository for this notebook are several python files of helper functions.